 3. Put together a small team and set goals

 Setting goals is also super important.
-Figuring out what you want to make before the market will set the tone to how to pitch your sales.
+Figuring out what you want to make before the market will set the tone for how to pitch your sales.
 We found we work harder at markets when we have a higher goal we need to hit.
 But we always have a backup goal in case things don’t go as smoothly as planned.
 Set goals for other aspects of your business as well.
 Write down the number of emails you want to gather, business cards you want to hand out, connections you want to make, etc. Think about the specifics of your business.

 At the event: